Chimera-tools/ChimPipe/docs/source/index.rst

 ChimPipe Documentation
 ======================

 ChimPipe is a computational method for the detection of novel transcription-induced chimeric transcripts and fusion genes from Illumina Paired-End RNA-seq data.
 It combines junction spanning and paired-end read information to accurately detect chimeric splice junctions at base-pair resolution.
-ChimPipe have been developed at the `Computational Biology of RNA Processing group`_ in Barcelona, Spain.

 ChimPipe source code is freely available in our `GitHub repository`_.